Best £1 Deposit Casinos in the UK 2026 — Tested & Verified

 One operator in our sample takes a £1 deposit via Visa Debit without issue, but the welcome offer T&Cs gate the bonus at a £10 qualifying deposit.
 The cashier doesn’t surface that mismatch when you deposit £1.
 The bonus simply doesn’t credit, and you’re left looking through the promotions terms to find out why.
 This is the most common source of confusion in player complaints about £1-deposit casinos.
 If the bonus is the reason you came, start at £10.

 A low minimum is a useful feature, not a safety net.
-Spend at £1-deposit sites builds up faster than it feels like it should, because each individual deposit feels trivial.
+Spending at £1-deposit sites builds up faster than it feels like it should, because each individual deposit feels trivial.

 Every operator listed on this page is integrated with GAMSTOP, runs mandatory affordability checks, and lets you set deposit limits at signup or any time after.
 PricedUp is also one of the GamProtect participants.
 That scheme shares risk indicators between participating UKGC operators so a pattern at one site gets visibility across the rest.